 You will receive assistance in preparing your personal study plan from the programme.

-You will complete at least one of the following course packages of 25 credits:
+You need to complete at least one of the following 25 cr course packages:

 - KEM311 Basic radiochemistry excercises (5 cr)